maduhu/Documentation/ILP/primer.md

 TODO: as defined here https://github.com/interledger/rfcs/blob/master/0003-interledger-protocol/0003-interledger-protocol.md#ilp-error-format

 JSON equivalent?
 Conversion from JSON to the ILP binary format?
+Update ILP Service docs not to reference this?

 ### Amounts